onefangg/tp/docs/DeveloperGuide.md

 The method will return a `HashMap<String, String>`.
 As `HashMap` is an unordered structure, filtering on multiple attributes in a single command potentially results in undeterministic results.

-* **Alternative 1 (current choice):** `findo` will only support filter for one attribute in a single command
+* **Alternative 1 (current choice):** `findo` and `findp` will only support filter for one attribute in a single command
   * Filtering for multiple attributes in a single command will result in an error eg `findo n/Alex p/98742313`.
   * Adding an attribute to search for, that is not supported, will simply be ignored.
 For example, adding `details` to search for `findo n/Alex d/chococake` will only return search results that is the same as `findo n/Alex`.
 * **Alternative 2:** Implement an alternative form of tokenization to return `LinkedHashMap<String, String>`, which is based on insertion order of attributes and keywords.
   * Filtering for multiple attributes will be possible.
 For example
-  * However, this will require more manhours and testing to ensure consistent results, and hence is deprioritised.
+  * However, this will require more man-hours and testing to ensure consistent results, and hence is deprioritised.

+For example in `findo`:

 1. Create `Predicate` for findable attribute.
    * Find (filter) is based on whether the attribute for Order contains the given keyword (case-insensitive)
 2. `FindOrder<Attribute>Command` is then instantiated, which would then find for `Order` that matches the `Predicate`.

 The following sequence diagram shows how the `findo` operation works: